salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PUT

-TODO/FIXME inconsistent with request payload description

 A service MAY support PUT.
-SHOULD replace a resource and SHOULD NOT create a resource.
+SHOULD replace a resource and MUST NOT create a resource.
 A server SHOULD respond with a 200 when updating an existing resource.